Latest TRP Ratings: SHOCKING! Kumkum Bhagya Tops; Naagin 2 Drops Down, TKSS Back On Top 10 Slot!

 Ishqbaaz & Dil Bole Oberoi

-Ishqbaaz, which was at the 12th place, is now at 11th place.
-Its spin-off Dil Bole Oberoi which had vanished from TRP charts from past few weeks is back.
-It has occupied 19th place.
+Ishqbaaz, which was at the 12th place, is now at the 11th place.
+Its spin-off Dil Bole Oberoi which had vanished from TRP charts from the past few weeks is back.
+It has occupied the 19th place.

 New Entry

-Zee TV's show Woh Apna Sa which had occupied 20th place last week, has vanished from the TRP chart.
+Zee TV's show Woh Apna Sa which had occupied the 20th place last week, has vanished from the TRP chart.
 The show has been replaced by Zee TV's other show, Piya Albela.

 Star Plus Popular Shows That Are Not On TRP Chart

 Star Plus' show Tu Sooraj Main Saanjh Piyaji and Koi Laut Ke Aaya Hai have managed to remain constant with 0.8 ratings.
-Jaana Na Dil Se Door has shown slight drop in TRP ratings compared to last week.
+Jaana Na Dil Se Door has shown a slight drop in TRP ratings compared to last week.
 The show has managed to get 0.6 TRP ratings.

 Check Out The Latest BARC Ratings: Urban (Impressions in 000s)